larrynjackson/stage-one/README.md

 Notice the pattern here naming in and out sockets.
 The socket path must be a valid existing location on your machine.

 No great contibution to computer science here but an interesting example project helping to learn go.
+But this code has many issues that need to be resolved to stop an intermediate stage and restart it without messages being lost.

 References:
 devlights go-unix-domain-socket-example